moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 - Reduce `tile_upscale_resolution`
 - Enable `preserve_vram`
 - Reduce `tile_width` and `tile_height`
+- Use the "SeedVR2 BlockSwap Config" (from the original SeedVR2 nodes) and attach it to the "block_swap_config" input of the Tiling Upscaler node.
+Set the "blocks_to_swap" value until you won't get any OOMs anymore.
+You need RAM for that in return!

 ### Visible Seams
 - Try `mask_blur`: 1 or 2